braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 {% endtab %}
 {% endtabs %}

-If you would like to custom handle deep links, you will need to create a push callback that listens for push received and opened intents from Braze.
+If you want to custom handle deep links, you will need to create a push callback that listens for push received and opened intents from Braze.
 See our [Custom handling push receipts and opens][52] article for more information.

 #### Creating custom deep links